ragnarroshan/UiPath-Flow-sequence-or-Flow-chart-using-Repeat-While-and-Do-While-loops/Readme.md

 ## Aim:

-To demonstrate the use of loops in a Flow Sequence or Flow Chart using Repeat, While, and Do-While activities in UiPath.
+To demonstrate the usee of loops in a Flow Sequence or Flow Chart using Repeat, While, and Do-While activities in UiPath.

 ## Equipment Required: